Blast from the Past

-- Reference to Sigmund Freud and penis envy — I have no freakin’ idea where that came from!
+- Reference to Sigmund Freud — I have no freakin’ idea where that came from!
 I have never, ever taken a psychology course, in high school or in college.
 And I have never spent any time studying Freudian theories, psychoanalysis, psychopathology, or anything of the sort.
 Honestly, I think I was just a young punk trying to sound “grown-up”, and attempting to elicit a shocking reaction from my professor/classmates.
 Real mature, Rose.

 * Side note: That reference about putting a credit card in the hand of a woman. *sigh*

 It’s like we don’t have enough issues trying to promote gender equality.
 Here I am, perpetuating the stereotype myself.
 I know, I know — this was the early 90’s, so I wasn’t quite as “woke” when it comes to feminism.
 But just the fact that I wrote this statement is absolutely cringe-worthy for me to read.

 - The tongue-in-cheek statements, poking fun at myself, to say look at how frivolous I am with money.
 Sort of a self-deprecating way of pointing out the obvious.
 I know I buy stupid things.
 But while in college, I somehow am unable to stop the spending.